ccard/hcr_term_project/README.md

 # how to control kobuki remotely from topics #
-publish kobuki_msgs/KeyboardInput object to  /keyop/teleop when running kobuki_keyop keyop.launch
+publish kobuki_msgs/KeyboardInput object to  /keyop/teleop when running kobuki_keyop keyop.launch to control kobuki base